Bilingual pun: Literature

 Unintentional bilingual puns occur in translations of one of Shakespeare's plays: Henry V. The line spoken by Katherine, "I cannot speak your England" becomes political in French.

 Mathematics

 The famous paper “Fun with F_{1}” is a French-English pun as 1 is un in French.

 Gaming

 Wario's name is a portmanteau of the name Mario and the Japanese word warui (悪い), meaning "bad", reflecting how he is a bad version of Mario.
-But in English, "Wario" can be seen as either a portmanteau of the name Mario and "war", or as a flip of the M in "Mario".
+In English, Wario may be seen as a portmanteau of the name Mario and "war", or as a flip of the M in "Mario".